 Take the time to appreciate and show gratitude for the food you get to eat.
 Tell yourself, “I get to eat these foods” instead of “I have to eat these foods”.

 One way you can show appreciation for your food is to slow down and savor it.
 Instead of diving right in and filling yourself up, take it slow and appreciate all of the amazing flavors and aromas of the food.

 If it would feel supportive to you, you can take a moment before or after your holiday meals to express gratitude for the food on your plate.
 A simple idea is to go around the table and have everyone share which dish was their favorite!

 Intuitive Eater’s Holiday Bill of Rights

-As an Intuitive Eater, here are 7 rights you have during the holiday season.
+When it comes to Intuitive Eating during the holidays, here are 7 rights you have to follow for the holiday season.
 These ideas will help you embrace a healthy relationship with food, your mindset, and your body.